 - Custom Plans: For high-volume streaming needs, contact DaCast directly to customize a plan that’s right for you!

-All DaCast plans offer the same features, except for phone support, API access, and M3u8 links for live channels.
+All DaCast plans offer the same features, including secure video upload, except for phone support, API access, and M3u8 links for live channels.
 These features aren’t available in starter plans.
 Users can also opt to pay monthly, at slightly higher rates.
+Finally, our advanced video hosting platform now supports China video hosting for VOD content.

 Advantages of these platforms